Skip to main content

 Prerequisites

-This section describes the prerequisites for installing TDP Kubernetes.
-Ensure every item is satisfied before you start installing the components.
+This section describes the prerequisites required for installing TDP Kubernetes.
+Ensure that all items are met before starting the component installation process.

 • Operational cluster with at least 3 worker nodes (recommended for high availability)